PlantedDC/hardware/README.md

 ## Goal
 Collect data from a variety of sensors.
-The Arduino is used because it can deal with both analogue and digital sensors.
+The Arduino is used because it can deal with both analog and digital sensors.
 The Arduino simply reads data from the sensors at a set time interval and then transmits this data through serial communication to a Raspberry Pi.
 The Pi takes this data, puts it into JSON form, and sends it through POST requests to a server deployed on Heroku.